tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### hasParameter

 - Name: bdqffdq:hasParameter
-- Definition: Parameter that can alter the behavior of a Specification.
+- Definition: Relates an Argument to a Parameter.
 - Range bdqffdq:Parameter

 ********************